fossid-ab/workbench-agent-experimental/README.md

 # About the Workbench Agent
 The **Workbench-Agent** is a Python script to help you interact with **FossID Workbench** from a terminal or from a CI/CD pipeline.

+This is an experimental version of the Workbench Agent.
 The official Workbench Agent maintained by FossID Engineering and subject to FossID's SLAs lives in the [Workbench Agent GitHub Repo](https://github.com/fossid-ab/workbench-agent).

+## Contributions and Support SLAs
-This Experimental version of the Workbench Agent is maintained by the Customer Success Team and not subject to FossID's SLAs.
-While we will do our best to address any issues, please use the official Workbench Agent if this worries you.
+This Experimental version of the Workbench Agent is maintained by FossID's Customer Success Team and not subject to FossID's SLAs.
+We will do our best to stay on top of any GitHub Issues opened and review any Pull Requests with fixes and improvements (thank you in advance!) but please use the official Workbench Agent if this presents a concern.
+Reach out if you have any questions!

 # Running with Docker
 This repo publishes a public image to GHCR.
 Run it with: